Mechanism of circular polarization in giant pulses and fast radio bursts: Introduction

-\textbf{1.
-Introduction}
+\section{Introduction}

-Since the discovery of pulsars more than half a century \cite{Bell}, the radiation mechanism of coherent radio waves is still an open question \cite{Melrose}.
-It becomes more challenging with the discovery of fast radio bursts (FRBs) \cite{Lorimer}, many orders of magnitude powerful than pulsar radiation.
-Recently, an FRB event has been associated with a galactic magnetar \cite{FRB-milk-1,FRB-milk-2}.
-Both pulsars \cite{Philippov} and magnetars \cite{Kaspi} are rotating neutron stars, except the latter possesses a much stronger magnetic field.
-Strikingly, about 18 pulsars \cite{Malov} are found to emit so-called giant pulses \cite{Hankins2003,Hankins2007,Hankins2015,Hankins2016,Eilek,giant-cp-1,giant-cp-2,giant-cp-3}, which are powerful like FRBs and sporadically appear within the radiation phase of the pulsars.
-Some Giant pulses are resolved as a bundle of nanosecond bursts, dubbed ``nanoshots'' \cite{Hankins2003,Hankins2007,Hankins2015,Hankins2016,Eilek}.
+Since the discovery of pulsars over half a century ago \citep{Bell}, the physical mechanisms governing their radio emission have remained a profound enigma \citep{Melrose}.
+This puzzle deepens with the advent of fast radio bursts (FRBs) \citep{Lorimer}, which surpass pulsar radiation in magnitude by several orders.
+Recently, an FRB event has been linked to a galactic magnetar \citep{FRB-milk-1,FRB-milk-2}.
+Both pulsars \citep{Philippov} and magnetars \citep{Kaspi} are varieties of rotating neutron stars, with the latter boasting a significantly strong magnetic field.
+Remarkably, 18 pulsars \citep{Malov} have been observed to sporadically emit giant pulses \citep{giant-cp-1,giant-cp-2,Hankins2003,Soglasnov1,Soglasnov2,Hankins2007,giant-cp-3,Hankins2015,Hankins2016,Eilek}, rivaling the power of FRBs.
+Some of giant pulses are resolved as clusters of nanosecond bursts, termed ``nanoshots'' \citep{Hankins2007}.

-Pulsar radiation and its giant pulse are believed to produce in the inner magnetosphere and emits along the magnetic axes.
-Although there is no consensus on the origin of FRBs, more evidences support a magnetosphere source \cite{Zhang2023}.
-Many mechanisms have been proposed for pulsar radiations, giant pulses, and FRBs, but none is accepted for each of them.
-A crucial issue is large uncertainty of pair plasmas in the magnetosphere.
-A strategy is to first establish the magnetosphere model and then base on it to understand the radiations.
-However, this strategy advances little because the magnetosphere itself is not fully understood \cite{Philippov,Kaspi,Melrose-unsolved}.
-On the observation, these radio signals hardly deliver useful information on pair plasmas.
-Thus, more valuable information from the observed signals is significant for modeling the magnetospheres and their radiations.
+The radiation emitted by pulsars, including their giant pulses, is generally thought to originate within the magnetosphere and propagates along magnetic axes.
+While the exact source location of FRBs remains contentious, mounting evidence supports a magnetospheric origin \citep{Zhang2023}.
+Numerous hypotheses have been proposed to explain pulsar radiation, giant pulses, and FRBs, yet none have gained universal acceptance.
+A pivotal challenge lies in the substantial uncertainty surrounding pair plasmas within the magnetosphere, due to incomplete understanding of the magnetosphere itself \citep{Melrose-unsolved,Kaspi,Philippov}.
+Establishing a robust magnetosphere model is thus crucial for comprehending these emissions.
+Radio signals from observations offer limited insights into pair plasmas, underscoring the importance of extracting valuable information from observed signals to refine magnetosphere models and elucidate their radiations.